bycEEE/crib/README.md

 ## Status

-Currently learning Nix, NixOS, Home Manager, Flakes, etc. This repo is intended for personal use only since I have no clue what I'm doing.
-Currently based on [kclejeune/system](https://github.com/kclejeune/system) and pieces slammed together from [inspirations](#inspirations).
+Personal project for managing home environments across my Windows, WSL2, and MacOS setups.
+This repo is intended for personal use only since I am still learning Nix.
+Most of this project is based on [kclejeune/system](https://github.com/kclejeune/system) with pieces slammed together from [inspirations](#inspirations).

 ## Features